patrickap/img-sort/README.md

 ## Available Flags

-`--dry-run` / `-D`: Perform a dry run to test a command without modifying any data.
+`--dry-run` / `-d`: Perform a dry run to test a command without modifying any data.
-`--mod-time` / `-M`: If there is no date information available the file modification time can be used as a fallback.
+`--mod-time` / `-m`: If there is no date information available the file modification time can be used as a fallback.

 ## Building from sources